 - Convince previous applicants or prospects to transfer to their school unless the student first inquires about transferring.

 All of these provisions were reversed at the 2019 NACAC conference, each of which completely alters the future of college recruiting.
-Additionally, recruiting is no longer capped on the traditional date of May 1.
+Additionally, changes to recruiting means that it is no longer capped on the traditional date of May 1.
 This means recruiting could carry on into the late summer, with students fielding offers from different institutions well past the traditional National Decision Day.

 What do all of these changes mean for the future of college recruiting efforts?
 Read Kristen Moon’s article on Forbes.com.